sf-wdi-gaia/algorithm-complexity-and-big-o/README.md

 - Understanding algorithms let us reuse knowledge from the field.
 - Better-performing algorithms can enhance the user experience by decreasing wait times.
 - Better-performing algorithms can save companies money by reducing equipment needs.
-- Algorithms and algorithm analysis are an important part of the shared language developers use to talk about programs (especially in **INTERVIEWS!**).
+- Algorithms and algorithm analysis are an important part of the shared language developers use to talk about programs.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->